matloff/cdparcoord/README.md

    placed on the same axis as numerical data with high values (ex:
    100+), it can be difficult to differentiate between categories when used with `draw()`.
 This does not occur with `interactivedraw()`.

+5. If the lines are all green, this means the frequencies are all the same, likely 1.
+In such case, use discretize with a small value of **nlevels**.

+6. Sometimes two lines will coincide in one or more segments.
+Brushing may help separate them.

 # Authors